Hippi3Hack3r/Ubuntu_Cluster_Cloudlab/README.md

 ## TODO's
 need to fix the nfs stuff for fs/nfsd/portlist to clobber the file and reupload instead of just adding entries.

+Make it so the local interface doesn't need to be hardcoded in slurm.conf and nfs exports
+## Aknowladgements
+Development financially supported by University of Utah ANSR lab